kellyjonbrazil/jc/docs/parsers/time.md

 jc - JSON Convert `/usr/bin/time` command output parser

-Output from `/usr/bin/time` is sent to `STDERR`, so the `-o` option can be used to redirect the output to a file that can be read by `jc`.
+Output from `/usr/bin/time` is sent to STDERR, so the `-o` option can be used to redirect the output to a file that can be read by `jc`.

-Alternatively, the output from `/usr/bin/time` can be redirected to `STDOUT` so `jc` can receive it.
+Alternatively, the output from `/usr/bin/time` can be redirected to STDOUT so `jc` can receive it.

-Note: `/usr/bin/time` is similar but different from the Bash builtin
+> Note: `/usr/bin/time` is similar but different from the Bash builtin
-      `time` command.
+> `time` command.

 Usage (cli):